 Enjoy the fun atmosphere and fresh produce at the Mercado do Bolhão.
 If you’re feeling creative, take part in a workshop with local artists, where you can enjoy anything from tile painting and seat weaving to printing and glass fusing.
 A visit to Porto wouldn’t be complete without a trip to the Port wine cellars, where you can sample the city’s namesake.

-Fly with SAS from March, flight time from 2 hours 20 mins
+Fly with Wizz Air, flight time from 2 hours 30 mins